Campaign of the Month: October 2017

 The Historic New Orleans Collection’s holdings are available to the general public in the Williams Research Center, situated on Chartres Street, just a few blocks from the main Collections campus..
 Patrons have access to more than 30,000 library items, more than two miles of documents and manuscripts, a microfilm collection, and more than 500,000 photographs, prints, drawings, and paintings, as well as beautiful and unusual three-dimensional objects.
 Rare documents and manuscripts are available in microform and in the original.
 Built in 1915 in the Beaux Arts style, the two-story brick structure housing the WRC is the work of Edgar A. Christy, architect, and builder James A. Petty; it was erected to house the Second City Criminal Court and the Third District Police Station.
 The Chartres Street building was purchased by the State of Louisiana in 1957 and lay vacant for many years until the Collection bought the property in 1993.
 The exact reason for the long period in which the building sat vacant is unknown, but there are rumors it had much to do with the end of the Jim Crow era, and fear of black retribution for whites owning a place where many protesters were held against their will.
 The former police station turned research station for the well stories city is also supplemented with several other unmarked buildings on the street, lending space for archival storage and administration.

-Decatur runs parallel to the Mississippi River, starting on Canal and ending at St. Ferdinand Street in the Marigny.
-Decatur was previously known as Rue de la Levee (“Levee Street”) but was renamed in 1870 after Stephen Decatur, the American naval war hero and Commodore.
+Decatur runs parallel to the docks along the Mississippi River, starting on Canal and ending at St. Ferdinand Street in the Marigny.
+Decatur was previously known as Rue de la Levee (“Levee Street”) but was renamed in 1870 after Stephen Decatur, the American naval war hero and commodore.

 Basically a waterfront strip, the French Quarter part of Decatur Street has catered to sailors and hosted the kinds of businesses a big port would have.
 By the ’80s it still retained its port feel, especially in the Lower Decatur near Canal Street, but the part closer to Esplanade and Frenchmen Street became a bohemian haven with a vibrant goth and punk scene.